erickahmed/erickahmed/README.md

 # 👋 Hey there, welcome to my profile :)  #

 Hey, @erickahmed here!
 I'm 21 and currently studing Automotive Engineering at UniMoRe, but programming is my second passion after cars and machines!
-I'm a self-taught software developer, tho I'm still at my early phases.
-I hope to combine my two passions in one job, and design physical parts while doing some low-level programming.
+I'm learning software developement as a self-taught, tho I'm still at my early phases I hope to combine my two passions in one job, and design physical parts while doing some low-level programming.

 ## 📷 Highlights